1,2,3-Trichloropropane: TCP as an emerging contaminant

-TCP does not contaminate soil.
-Instead, it leaks down into groundwater and settles at the bottom of the reservoir because TCP is more dense than water.
-This makes TCP in its pure form a DNAPL (Dense Nonaqueous Phase Liquid) and it is, therefore, harder to remove it from groundwater.
-There is no evidence that TCP can naturally decompose, but it might in favorable conditions.
+TCP does not readily adsorb to soil based on its low soil organic carbon-water partition coefficient (Koc).
+Instead, it is likely to rapidly either leach from soil into groundwater or evaporate from soil surfaces.
+Because TCP is more dense than water, in groundwater aquifers, it would be more likely found at the interface with shallower higher permeability soil stratum and the next deeper low permeability soil stratum.
+This makes TCP in its pure form a DNAPL (Dense Nonaqueous Phase Liquid) and it can be more difficult to remediate groundwater.
+TCP has been shown to undergo biodegradation under anaerobic conditions via reductive dechlorination by Dehalogenimonas (Dhg) species.
+However, the degradation is typically slower than for other volatile organic compounds.
 Groundwater remediation of TCP can occur through in situ chemical oxidation, permeable reactive barriers, and other remediation techniques.
 Several TCP remediation strategies have been studied and/or applied with varying degrees of success.
 These include extraction with granular activated carbon, in situ chemical oxidation, and in situ chemical reduction.
 Recent studies suggest that reduction with zerovalent metals, particularly zerovalent zinc, may be particularly effective in TCP remediation.
 Bioremediation may also be a promising clean-up technique.